ThymeLy/100DaysofML/studyNotes/googleMLcrashCourse.md

 Model A, which is a bad predictive model.
 Model B.

 Since Model A is buggy, it mistakenly decides to buy stock in Stock X. Those purchases drive up the price of Stock X. Model B uses the price of Stock X as an input feature, so Model B can easily come to some false conclusions about the value of Stock X stock.
 Model B could, therefore, buy or sell shares of Stock X based on the buggy behavior of Model A. Model B's behavior, in turn, can affect Model A, possibly triggering a tulip mania or a slide in Company X's stock.

+---
-**Which of the following models are susceptible to a feedback loop? **
+**Which of the following models are susceptible to a feedback loop?**

 - An election-results model that forecasts the winner of a mayoral race by surveying 2% of voters after the polls have closed.